 All 60,000 turkeys on the farm have been euthanized, Indiana Board of Animal Health spokeswoman Denise Derrer said Saturday.

-The H7N8 strain is different than the H5N2 virus that led to the deaths of 48 million birds last summer.
+The H7N8 strain is different than the H5N2 virus that led to the deaths of about 48 million turkeys and chickens last summer.